athento/athento-nx-metadata-inheritance/README.md

 ##Extended Config##
 * ignoredMetadatas: it is a comma-separated value with metadata which it will be ignored.
 * propagateNullValues: this value indicates to inheritance handler to propagate null values between document fields.
+* enableSiblingInheritance: this value enables sibling inheritance.
+When an "inheritor" document is modified, the "inheritable" parent (inherit:parentId) and siblings are updated with his changes.

 #Installation